Freedom of Expression Guidelines

 - Disruptive activity is not permitted.
 This includes obstruction, disruption or interference with classes, research, administrative functions or other activities.

-- Hate speech will not be tolerated.
-This includes verbal attacks against individuals or groups on the basis or attributes such as gender, ethnicity, religious beliefs, race, disabilities or sexual orientation.
+- Speech that violates the legal rights of others will not be tolerated.
+This includes incitement, threats, and fighting words against individuals or groups on the basis or attributes such as yet, not limited to gender, ethnicity, religious beliefs, race, disabilities or sexual orientation.

 - Infringement on the rights of others is prohibited.